aarichan/aarichan.github.io/README.md

 My contact info can be found on my personal website.
 Feel free to reach out with any questions, concerns, comments, or discussion and I would be happy to entertain them!

 ## Website Changelog
+### Version 2.0.0
+Released on 08/02/21
+- Finished the Blog section
+- May need to reorganize if not easily usable on mobile
+- Still in testing phase

 ### Version 1.2.2
 Released on 08/01/21
 - HashRouter Hotfix worked